Article: “The animal turn in rhetoric and composition”

 Recently Completed Project: Edited Collection: The V Word

-Veg(etari)an Arguments in Culture, History, and Practice: The V Word, a collection coedited with Kristin Kondrlik (West Chester University), is being published by Palgrave/MacMillan, with a tentative publication date of late 2020/ early 2021.
-The chapters aim to study the arguments related to veg(etari)anism as they play out in the public sphere and in a variety of media, historical eras, and geographical areas.
+Veg(etari)an Arguments in Culture, History, and Practice: The V Word a collection coedited with Kristin Kondrlik (West Chester University), has been published by Palgrave/MacMillan in 2021.
+The chapters study the arguments related to veg(etari)anism as they play out in the public sphere and in a variety of media, historical eras, and geographical areas.

 Recently Completed Project (Textbook): Effective Scientific Communication: The Other Half of Science (Oxford University Press, 2020)